Adversarial Instance Generation and Robust Training for Neural Combinatorial Optimization with Multiple Objectives: Experiments

 \subsection{Defense Performance}

 To evaluate our defense method, we conducted comparative experiments on EMNH, PMOCO, and CNH trained on uniformly distributed clean instances, alongside their DPD variants trained under the proposed framework.
-We also included WE-CA~\cite{chen2025rethinking}, a recent neural solver that employs feature-wise affine transformations at the encoder level, as a state-of-the-art baseline for robustness evaluation.
+We also include WE-CA~\cite{chen2025rethinking}, a recent neural MOCOP solver that adopts feature-wise affine transformations in the encoder to enhance preference-conditioned representations.
 All models (with or without DPD) were evaluated in Gaussian instances.
 The results are reported in Table~\ref{tab:defense}.
 As shown, DPD-defended solvers (PMOCO-DPD, CNH-DPD, EMNH-DPD, WE-CA-DPD) consistently enhance the performance of neural solvers, achieving overall improvements on all problems.
 Remarkably, on Bi-TSP20 and Bi-CVRP100, WE-CA-DPD and CNH-DPD achieve the first and second best results, respectively.
 The improvement is particularly evident on Bi-CVRP100, where WE-CA-DPD improves HV by 2.23\% over WS-LKH, the largest gain among all solvers.

 In addition, CNH-DPD achieves the best result on Bi-CVRP50.
 The strong and consistent Bi-CVRP results indicate that models with encoder-level preference-instance interaction mechanism (e.g., CNH, WE-CA) exhibit the most pronounced improvements under DPD.
 In particular, CNH-DPD and WE-CA-DPD deliver leading performance on Bi-CVRP20/50/100.